 Step 2: Estimate the Guests by Type

-- THE A-LIST: This is your must-be-invited persons and comprise of your very important and really close family members (both bride and groom’s side) that you don’t want to miss your wedding. you want to see at your wedding at all cost – you just can’t imagine the wedding holding without them, and you would definitely shift the wedding date for their sake.
+- THE A-LIST: This is your must-be-invited people and should be made up of your very important and really close family members (both bride and groom’s side) that you don’t want to miss your wedding. you want to see at your wedding at all cost – you just can’t imagine the wedding holding without them, and you would definitely shift the wedding date for their sake.

 - THE B-LIST: You should also fix a number for how many friends/ colleagues/ neighbours to invite – so that you get a good idea of the total essential wedding guests and friends to invite.